DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-command-reference.rst

     .. code-block:: cpp

       ONOVERLOAD(A)       // the EXRAIL statement to control the event.
-        SCREEN(2,0, "OVERLOAD ON TRACCK A")     // A message to the second screen PRINT("Overload Detected on Track A")   // Message to system moniter SET(27)                                 // Turn on an LED perhaps AFTEROVERLOAD(A)
+        SCREEN(2,0, "OVERLOAD ON TRACK A")     // A message to the second screen PRINT("Overload Detected on Track A")   // Message to system moniter SET(27)                                 // Turn on an LED perhaps AFTEROVERLOAD(A)